larics/mrs_course/README_2nd_part.md

 git pull
 ```

 Build a Docker image.
-We have intentionally renamed the image to be different from the first part, but you can use the same name if'd like. **Be careful**, by doing so, you might lose the original image.
+We have intentionally renamed the image to be different from the first part, but you can use the same name if you'd like (you will also need to modify the first_run script in that case). **Be careful**, by doing so, you might lose the original image.
 ```bash
 docker build -t mrs_project_img_2:latest .
 ```